Click here for free Shipping Options

 HISTORY OF THE EASEL

-An easel is a structure built to support an artist’s canvas.
+At its most broad definition, an easel is a structure built to support an artist’s canvas.
 Easels are also commonly used to display finished works of art.
 Useful in many situations for a variety of reasons, the easel, in all its forms, is an invention that can be found being used very far back into our world's history.

-The ancient Egyptian hieroglyph artists used their skirts1 pulled taut around their knees as a sturdy place to write on their tablets.
+Ancient Egyptian hieroglyph artists used their skirts1 pulled taut around their knees as a sturdy place to write on their tablets.

 1) Hieroglyph Man Image - Artist unknown.
 Scribe from Tomb of Saqqara.
 The Louvre, Paris.
 Everyday Life in Bible Times.
 Melville Bell Grosvenor, Ed.
 (Washington D.C.: National Geographic Society, 1967) 112.